[Originally published: August 31, 2021. Updated: August 1, 2022.]

 Benzene in sunscreen: What you need to know

-In late May, Valisure, an independent quality assurance company in New Haven, Conn., detected high levels of benzene, a known human carcinogen, in 78 sunscreen and after-sun care products.
-The Food and Drug Administration (FDA) regulates sunscreen as a drug product and after-sun products as a cosmetic.
+Last May, Valisure, an independent quality assurance company in New Haven, Conn., detected high levels of benzene, a known human carcinogen, in 78 sunscreen and after-sun care products.
+The FDA regulates sunscreen as a drug product and after-sun products as a cosmetic.

 Benzene is known to cause cancer in humans, according to the Centers for Disease Control and Prevention (CDC), the U.S. Department of Health and Human Services, the World Health Organization, and other regulatory agencies.
 It is a highly flammable chemical that is a natural part of crude oil, gasoline, and cigarette smoke and is used to make plastics, nylon, and synthetic products.
 It is also used to make some types of lubricants, rubbers, dyes, detergents, drugs, and pesticides.

 Long-term exposure to inhaled benzene can cause leukemia.
 What’s perhaps most troubling is that it is not an intended ingredient in any sunscreen product or production process, which leaves many wondering how it got in there and how they can protect themselves if there is no way to know how and when it was introduced.